orbisgis/h2gis/docs/dev/SHPWrite.md

 ### Description

-Writes the contents of table `tableName` to a shapefile `fileName`.
+Writes the contents of table `tableName` to a shapefile located at `path`.
 The default value of `fileEncoding` is `ISO-8859-1`.

 <div class="note warning">